observablehq/framework/docs/deploying.md

       # ...
 ```

-This uses one cache per calendar day.
-If you re-deploy multiple times in a day, the results of your data loaders will be reused on the second and subsequent runs.
+This uses one cache per calendar day (in the “America/Los_Angeles” time zone).
+If you deploy multiple times in a day, the results of your data loaders will be reused on the second and subsequent runs.
 You can customize the `date` and `cache-data` steps to change the cadence of the caching.
 For example you could use `date +'%Y-%U'` to cache data for a week or `date +'%Y-%m-%dT%H` to cache it for only an hour.

 <div class="note">You’ll need to change the paths used in this config if `observablehq.config.js` points to a different `root`.</div>